flolu/flolu.de/posts/linux-password-manager-and-sync.md

 - Enter `passmenu` as the "Command"
 - And set a "Shortcut" (e.g. `Ctrl` + `Alt` + `P`)

-In case `dmenu` isn't focused after starting, and hence you can't select passwords, then you might need to disable Wayland (And use X11 instead).
+In case the ROfi menu isn't focused after starting, and hence you can't select passwords, then you might need to disable Wayland (And use X11 instead).
 This can be done by editing the `/etc/gdm/custom.conf` file:

 ```bash
 sudo sed -i -e 's/#WaylandEnable=false.*/WaylandEnable=false/' /etc/gdm/custom.conf